Master2022E/OnionRTC-experiment/Selenium/README.md

 The script requires an input video which can be fetched from the script [**get_bigbunny_video.sh**](../client_scripts/get_bigbunny_video.sh).

+To make sure that the selenium script uses the correct "fake" microphone, we need to make sure that any other microphone is disabled.
+In the VM running ubuntu it can be done by following the solution [here](https://askubuntu.com/questions/146654/how-can-i-completely-disable-internal-mic-and-webcam), by blacklisting "snd_hda_intel".

 ## Development

 When developing in a VM with ssh in vs code, you can enable x11 Forwarding, by running an ssh session in another terminal window by running the command: